yangwu1227/leetcode-ds-algo/stacks_and_queues/monotonic/complexities.md

    - Push the maximum element, i.e., `nums[deque[0]]`, to the output array in $O(1)$ time.

-In the worst case, i.e. when the input array is **monotonically increasing**, each element is pushed to the deque once, and before pushing a new element, the previous element in the deque is popped (since the new element breaks the non-increasing monotonicity).
+In the worst case, i.e. when the input array is **strictly increasing**, each element is pushed to the deque once, and before pushing a new element, the previous element in the deque is popped (since the new element breaks the non-increasing monotonicity).

    - Each index is pushed once and can be popped at most once.
 This means there are at most $n$ push operations and $n$ pop operations, leading to $O(2n) = O(n)$ time.